 The Partnership regularly considers other prospective investment opportunities and may invest in additional projects that have not been specifically identified as a Prospective Investment.
-The Prospective Investments noted herein may change in layout and scope as analysis and planning progress, or the Partnership may choose not to proceed at all.
+The Partnership is currently looking in Calgary, Vancouver and Seattle for prospective investments to add to its project portfolio.